CentaurusInfra/alnair/alnair-cpu-offload/README.md

 ### sub tasks :

 1. Read the papers about the current work in NVMe-SSD in HPC
 2. Setup the development/experiment environment on v100
-  a. sata NVMe drive
+  a.
+SATA NVMe drive
   b.
 M2 NVMe drive
   c. customized M2.
 NVMe drive to get 26Gbps performance
 3. Explore gpu-SSD direct API
   a. gpudirect API from the paper ()
   b. gpm AP from the paper ()
 4. CPU-Offload package
   a. a working example to support gpudirect in cuda
   b. a working example to do AI training in Cuda completely with SSD
   c. a working example to benchmark the performance